brightsoftdev/photo-picker-plus/iOS/tutorial/README.md

 Set ViewController As Delegate And Add Objects/Methods
 -----------------------------------------------
-In your viewController.h file import PhotoPickerPlus.h and set up the class as a photoPickerPlusDelegate.
+In your viewController.h file import PhotoPickerPlus.h and set up the class as a PhotoPickerPlusDelegate.
 Then add an object for the image view and a method for pressing the pick photo button.
 This should look similar to this

 viewController.h